Installation and SetupInstallation - Each User Installation - Multi-user Language Translations Personalize Your Templates

 The general pattern depicted in this flow chart

-might represent a Lean work cell,
+might represent a Lean work cell, a repetitive assembly line, or an oil refinery.

 The concepts are the same — 'flow'